rrrraghav/practicum-take-home/task2/README.md

 **1. Support Multiple Courses:** Render all of the provided courses as shown in the figma, rather than just the first

 **2. Selection:** Users should be able to select a course by clicking the "Select" button.
 This should add a border of any color around the selected element to highlight it!

-**Extra Credit:** Additionally, modify your code so that clicking the button again should un-highlight the border around a selected element.
-Multiple courses may be highlighted at once.
+Clicking again should un-highlight the element.
+Multiple courses can be highlighted at once

 ## Running the app
 First, confirm you have installed the latest version of node.